-Unfortunately, that degree of closeness also brings other emotions that are not as nice and which we don’t like to admit are there.
+Unfortunately, that degree of closeness also brings other emotions that are not as nice and we don’t like to admit.
 We all have them, whether we realize it or not.
 Thankfully most of us don’t act on them, but it’s human nature to feel them, mainly because we’re tired.
 When we feel them, it’s a signal that we need rest or need to talk to someone or getaway for a while.

 Share My Experiences in My Blogs